Towards Social Role-Based Interruptibility Management: Towards Social Role-Based Interruptibility Classification

-Figure \ref{plt:result_stage} shows the results of the social role-based interruptibility classifier per participant and device.
-We note that social role-based models improve classification of individual interruptibility preferences.
-As shown in Figure \ref{plt:stage_results_phone}, all participants except participant $15$ achieve higher F1 scores for detecting their individual interruptibility preferences if using social role-based models.
-When using desktop-based information, all participants achieve higher or at least equal F1 scores for social role-based models compared to traditional models as shown in Figure \ref{plt:stage_results_desktop}.
-We conducted a paired t-test to investigate if our two-stage interruptibility classification models perform significantly different than those interruptibility models that have been trained on spatio-temporal and application features.
+We conducted a paired t-test to investigate if our two-stage interruptibility classification model performs differently than those interruptibility models that have been trained on temporal and application-based features.
 Our social role-based interruptibility models ($M = 0.73$, $SD = 0.13$) perform better than traditional interruptibility models ($M = 0.70$, $SD = 0.13$) setting $\alpha = 0.05$ ($t = -5.21, p \leq0.05$).
-With a Cohen's D metric of $-0.23$, the effect size is small to medium.
-No differences between interruptibility models evaluated on classified or self-reported social roles have been found.
+The effect size is small to medium with a Cohen's d metric of $-0.23$.
+There were no statistical differences between interruptibility models evaluated on classified or self-reported social roles.